SciML/MethodOfLines.jl/docs/src/MOLFiniteDifference.md

 Note that the second argument to `MOLFiniteDifference` is optional, all parameters can be discretized if all required boundary conditions are specified.

-Currently implemented advection schemes are `UpwindScheme()` and `WENOScheme()`, defaults to upwind.
+Currently implemented options for `advection_scheme` are `UpwindScheme()` and `WENOScheme()`, defaults to upwind.
 See [advection schemes](@ref adschemes) for more information.

-Currently supported grid types: `center_align` and `edge_align`.
+Currently supported `grid_align`: `center_align` and `edge_align`.
 Edge align will give better accuracy with Neumann boundary conditions.
+Defaults tp `center_align`.

 `center_align`: naive grid, starting from lower boundary, ending on upper boundary with step of `dx`

 `edge_align`: offset grid, set halfway between the points that would be generated with center_align, with extra points at either end that are above and below the supremum and infimum by `dx/2`.
 This improves accuracy for Neumann BCs.

-`should_transform`: Whether to automatically transform the system to make it compatible, defaults to true.
+`should_transform`: Whether to automatically transform the system to make it compatible with MethodOfLines where possible, defaults to true.
 If your system has no mixed derivatives, all derivatives are purely of a dependent variable i.e. Dx(u(t,x)) not Dx(v(t,x)*u(t,x)) excepting nonlinear and spherical laplacians for which this holds for the innermost derivative argument, and no expandable derivatives, this can be set to false for better discretization performance.

 `use_ODAE`: MethodOfLines automatically makes use of `ODAEProblem` where relevant, which improves performance for DAEs (as discretized PDEs are in general).
 To force MethodOfines to use `ODEProblem` please set this to false.